Getting into construction and becoming a journeyman is the single greatest opportunity of our generation for millennials.

 - One thing I can guarantee is that it is way cheaper than paying the University of fill in the blank $40,000 per year for a degree in sociology.

 “A person who has completed an apprenticeship program or is an experienced worker, not a trainee, and is fully qualified and able to perform a specific trade without supervision” – CSLB.GOV

 Similar to an apprentice, the term journeyman is used across a variety of different professions.
 In the context of construction, a journeyman is pretty much someone that knows enough about their job to work on a job site without being supervised and take over operations if necessary.

 Construction trades vary regarding the amount of information one may need to know to achieve journeyman level, so again this term can be relative.

 For example, A journeyman landscaper may have taken a shorter time to achieve journeyman status than an electrician.

 Furthermore, certain areas within the construction industry require testing to achieve journeyman level.

-In the state of California, getting a contractor license requires that you prove 4 years journey level experience.
-This experience must be confirmed by a contractor, fellow journeyman, fellow employee or supervisor.
+In the state of California, getting a contractor license requires that you prove 4 years of journey-level experience.
+This experience must be confirmed by a contractor, fellow journeyman, fellow employee, or supervisor.

 A journeyman exam refers to an exam that may be required of a tradesman to achieve a particular pay grade or level of licensing.